The most famous sights in Paris

 Moulin Rouge

-Jardin du Luxembourg - one of the most beautiful gardens in Paris.
+Jardin du Luxembourg - One of the most beautiful gardens in Paris.
 The Jardin du Luxembourg covers an area of 23 hectares.
 In addition to beautiful flower beds, fountains and rows of trees, you will also find the Luxembourg Palace, the seat of the French Senate.